 Berchtold Day

-Berchtold Day is a holiday that’s observed in some cantons of Switzerland on the 2nd of January each year.
-Also known as Bärzelitag or Berchtoldstag, this holiday is one in which people get together in restaurants or pubs, hanging out with one another and exchanging New Year’s greetings and sometimes gifts.
+Berchtold Day is a holiday observed in some cantons of Switzerland on January 2nd each year.
+Also known as Bärzelitag or Berchtoldstag, this holiday is an occasion where people gather in restaurants or pubs, spending time with one another and exchanging New Year’s greetings and sometimes gifts.

-Although the origin of this holiday isn’t really known to this day, some believe that this holiday commemorates Duke Berchtold V of Zähringen, who founded the capital of Switzerland in the 12th century.
-It’s been a holiday ever since.
+Although the origin of this holiday isn’t really known to this day, some believe that it commemorates Duke Berchtold V of Zähringen, who founded the capital of Switzerland in the 12th century.
+It has been a holiday ever since.

-According to this legend, Duke Berchtold V left on a hunt and vowed that he would name the fledgling capital city after the first animal that he had killed on that day.
-He just so happened to kill a bear, so he would go on to name the city Bern-which is “bear” in German.
+According to legend, Duke Berchtold V went on a hunt and vowed that he would name the fledgling capital city after the first animal he killed that day.
+He happened to kill a bear, so he named the city Bern, which is “bear” in German.

 Observing Berchtold Day

-A large part of this celebration centers around nuts, so much so that it’s been called the “nut feast.”
-People will give them as gifts, children will play games with them, and people will of course cook and eat with nuts.
-In fact, people will begin hoarding nuts during the autumn months so they have plenty for this celebration.
+A significant part of this celebration centers around nuts, so much so that it has been called the “nut feast.”
+People give them as gifts, children play games with them, and of course, nuts are used in cooking and eating.
+In fact, people begin hoarding nuts during the autumn months to have plenty for this celebration.

-As we said earlier, people also would spend the day socializing with friends and family members-sometimes at home and sometimes in restaurants or pubs.
+As mentioned earlier, people also spend the day socializing with friends and family members, sometimes at home and sometimes in restaurants or pubs.
 People also use the hashtag #BerchtoldDay on their social media accounts for the day.